wesionio/docs/views/voken_pricing.rst

 Those crypto-currencies do not rely on any anchoring or credit to issue, and their price support comes from the holder's beliefs.

-But Voken is quite different.
+But wesion is quite different.

-What is Voken?
+What is wesion?
 ______________

-**Voken** is the unique token in the Vision Network ecosystem, which uses Proof of Traffic consensus mechanism.
+**wesion** is the unique token in the wesion Network ecosystem, which uses Proof of Traffic consensus mechanism.
 It is the native asset on the vnCHAIN.

-1 Voken = 100GB client traffic flow
+1 wesion = 100GB client traffic flow
 ___________________________________

-**Voken** is the first crypto-currency with clear usage value.
+**wesion** is the first crypto-currency with clear usage value.

-In the underlying code, 1 Voken was defined as the client traffic of 100GBytes, that is: **1 Voken = 100GB client traffic flow**.
+In the underlying code, 1 wesion was defined as the client traffic of 100GBytes, that is: **1 wesion = 100GB client traffic flow**.